 Taken together, the series of pervasive parallels which point from the laws of the mann to the laws of the Passover sacrifice suggest that the former may very well have been modeled upon the latter.
 Bnei Yisrael offer the Passover sacrifice in Egypt on the night before Hashem frees them from centuries of slavery, and the matzah baked that night sustains them for the first month of their journey in the desert.
 But then, that matzah runs out—and with it, apparently, goes the nation’s historical consciousness as well.
 In a moment of great confusion, the people suddenly find themselves longing for the fate of their tormentors, whose lives Hashem had taken on their last night in Egypt.
 Bnei Yisrael appear to have lost all memory of that night.
 The meaning of the Passover sacrifice, intended to bolster their faith in Hashem for years to come, has been forgotten in but a few short weeks.
 So Hashem introduces the mann: the miraculous “bread of memory,” which shall be remembered for generations hence, but which, in this generation, shall itself offer the people a constant reminder of their not-too-distant-past.

-And it certainly can be no coincidence that the day on which the mann ceases to fall for good happens to be the very same day on which Bnei Yisrael actually resume the rite of the Passover sacrifice:
+This being the case, it comes, of course, as no surprise to us that the day on which the mann ceases to fall for good happens to be the very same day on which Bnei Yisrael resume the rite of… the Passover sacrifice:

 And the children of Israel encamped in Gilgal, and they made the Passover sacrifice on the fourteenth day of the month at evening in the plains of Jericho.
 And they ate of the grain of the land on the morrow of the Passover, unleavened cakes and parched grain on this very day.
 And the manna ceased on the morrow when they ate of the grain of the land; neither had the children of Israel manna anymore; and they ate of the produce of the land of Canaan that year (Josh.
 5:10-12).